Connect with a certified trainer for free

 Symptoms

-Symptoms of extensor tendonitis usually include pain, especially on the top of the foot.
-Pain often develops very slowly over time, rather than due to a single event.
+Symptoms of extensor tendonitis of the foot usually include top-of-foot pain, especially over the tendons.
+Pain often develops very slowly over time rather than due to a single event.
 Other common symptoms include:

 When to see a doctor

-If you have a nagging pain on the top of your foot that does not go away over time, you should consult with your doctor.
-At your visit, your doctor will conduct a physical examination, looking for signs of tenderness and swelling around your foot.
+If you have a nagging top-of-foot pain that does not go away over time, you should consult with your doctor.
+At your visit, your doctor will conduct a physical examination, looking for signs of tenderness and tendon inflammation around your foot.
 Your doctor may also try to recreate the symptoms you experience when active by asking you to move your foot up and down against resistance.
 X-rays may also be taken to rule out other causes of your injury, such as bone spurs or a fracture.
-Sometimes other imaging tests, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis.
+Sometimes, other imaging tests, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis and rule out an extensor muscle strain or other types of soft tissue injury.

 Non-operative treatment

-Treatment of extensor tendonitis is usually conservative.
-Your doctor may advise you take time off from running or other physical activities that cause pain in your foot.
-Other common treatments include:
+Treatment of extensor tendonitis of the foot is usually conservative.
+Your doctor may advise you to take time off from running or other physical activities that cause the top foot pain.
+Other common foot tendonitis treatments include:

 • Wearing a cast or special boot to support your foot